Minnesota Association of Professional Employees: 2001 statewide strike

 Negotiators for the unions and the state held a preliminary meeting at the Bureau of Mediation Services on Sept.
 6. The Bureau conducted additional sessions from Sept.
 12 to Sept.
 16.

 The major sticking point was wages.
 The state had offered a wage increase of about 2.5 percent per year but said that additional increases based on years of service could increase that to about 5 percent for many workers.
-The members were asking for increases of approximately 6 percent per year for the coming years.
+The members asked for increases of approximately 6 percent per year for the coming years.

 Governor Jesse Ventura kept a low profile.
-But he did order special training exercises for the Minnesota National Guard in the event that he would order them to replace striking state workers.
+But he did order special training exercises for the Minnesota National Guard if he would order them to replace striking state workers.

 Recent history

 After a devastating 2003 round of negotiations resulting in wage freezes and insurance increases, the 2005 negotiations team had a resolute goal to ‘hold the line’ on insurance increases while negotiating a fair wage increase.
-Many MAPE members even felt this was unrealistic but nonetheless, MAPE achieved its goal by holding the line on insurance increases while managing an across the board increases for everyone.
+Many MAPE members even felt this was unrealistic, but nonetheless, MAPE achieved its goal by holding the line on insurance increases while managing across-the-board increases for everyone.

 MAPE Today

 MAPE has built on coalition power over the last five years and has become a leader in the Minnesota labor community.
-Some of the coalitions MAPE works with on a regular basis are: Minnesota is Watching the Minnesota Fair Trade Coalition Twin Cities Labor & Religion Network Upper Midwest Labor/Management Coalition on Health Care, Broad Purchasing Alliance, Minnesota Universal Health Care Coalition Alliance for a Better Minnesota, and many others.
+Some coalitions MAPE works with regularly are Minnesota is Watching the Minnesota Fair Trade Coalition, Twin Cities Labor & Religion Network, Upper Midwest Labor/Management Coalition on Health Care, Broad Purchasing Alliance, Minnesota Universal Health Care Coalition Alliance for a Better Minnesota, and many others.
 MAPE also partners with other unions and non-profits and works towards building a better community for all.

-The partial state government shutdown of July 2005 was an unprecedented fiasco which will live on in the minds of MAPE members and other state employees who were sent home for eight days that summer with no knowledge of when they would be allowed to return to work.
-The governor and legislature failed to pass a state budget by the constitutional deadline of midnight on June 30, 2005 and therefore had no authority to pay thousands of the state’s employees for work performed.
-The politicians further attempted to divide state employees by deeming some “essential,” and sending the rest home.
+The partial state government shutdown of July 2005 was an unprecedented fiasco that will live on in the minds of MAPE members and other state employees who were sent home for eight days that summer without knowing when they would be allowed to return to work.
+The governor and legislature failed to pass a state budget by the constitutional deadline of midnight on June 30, 2005, and therefore had no authority to pay thousands of the state’s employees for work performed.
+The politicians attempted to divide state employees by deeming some “essential” and sending the rest home.
 The “make half” settlement allowed those workers sent home, through no fault of their own to receive half of the pay or vacation hours lost ten months after the fact.

 Over the past five years, MAPE has expanded to include some school district, county and municipal government professional employees with separate bargaining agreements.
-These employees have sought out MAPE because they see the value and strength of having a union protecting their rights and benefits.
+These employees sought MAPE because they saw the value and strength of having a union protecting their rights and benefits.

-MAPE continues on its mission to protect and promote the interests of public employees.
-MAPE is committed to lobbying for its members to have all the resources they need to provide quality public services to the state’s citizens.
+MAPE continues its mission to protect and promote the interests of public employees.
+MAPE is committed to lobbying its members to have all the resources they need to provide quality public services to the state’s citizens.